 While it’s true that some moisturizers contain SPF protection, it is usually much lower than the protection sunscreens provide.
 Therefore, the added SPF protection in moisturizers may not be enough to protect many people’s skin.

 Should You Apply Sunscreen Before Or After Moisturizer?

 Whether you apply sunscreen before or after moisturizer, a general rule to follow is you should apply your sunscreen after your moisturizer.

 If using a chemical sunscreen, it’s important to note that chemicals need to penetrate the skin to work.
 Therefore, it’s best to allow time for your moisturizer to dry.
 If applied too soon, the moisturizer could create a barrier between the sunscreen and your skin, preventing it from working.

 However, for mineral sunscreens, it’s the opposite.
-You can immediately apply your mineral sunscreen choice after moisturizer since this sunscreen does not absorb or react with the skin.
+You can immediately apply your mineral-based sunscreen choice after moisturizer since this sunscreen does not absorb or react with the skin.

 How Long To Wait Between Applying Sunscreen And Moisturizer?

 There is no specific waiting time required between applying the two products.
 Instead, you should simply wait for the moisturizer to fully absorb before applying sunscreen, which is usually only a minute or so.